-Attitudes Values Attitude exhibit predisposition to response.
-Values represent judgmental ideas They refer to several beliefs relating to a specific cabout what is right object or situation They represent single belief foe used on These are one's personal experiences objects or situations These are derived from social cultural mores.
+Attitudes Values 1.
+Attitude exhibit predisposition to 1.
+Values represent judgmental response.
+2. ideas about what is right 2.
+They refer to several beliefs relating to a 3.
+They represent single belief foe used on specific object or situation obj ects or situations 3.
+These are one's personal experiences 4.
+These are derived from social cultural 5. mores.

-Similarities between attitudes and values

-- Attitudes and values are learned or acquired from the same source experience with people, object and event - Attitudes and values affect cognitive process and behaviour of people.
-Attitudes and values are endurable and difficult to change. - Attitudes and values influence each other and, more often than not, are used interchangeably.
+- Similarities between attitudes and values - Attitudes and values are learned or acquired from the same source experience with people, object and event - Attitudes and values affect cognitive process and behaviour of people. - Attitudes and values are endurable and difficult to change. - Attitudes and values influence each other and, more often than not, are used interchangeably.